mikethemadkiwi/opendoor_madrazo/README.md

 ### USAGE
 1. place the folder into "resources"
 2. put "ensure opendoor_madrazo" in the server.cfg below your dependancies.
+3. put "add_ace resource.opendoor_madrazo command allow" in your server config as well.
-3. restart your server.
+4. restart your server.
-4. Right Click your mouse on doors you wish to Lock/Unlock
+5. Right Click your mouse on doors you wish to Lock/Unlock
-5. Smile Massively.
+6. Smile Massively.

 ### Video
 PLACEHOLDER VIDEO - NOT RECORDED YET!!